athertahir/python-machine-learning-by-example/Lab Guides/Chapter06/Lab_5.md

-Now that we have a more solid understanding of decision trees by implementing one from scratch, we can try the decision tree package from `scikit-learn`{.literal}, which is already well developed and optimized:
+Now that we have a more solid understanding of decision trees by implementing one from scratch, we can try the decision tree package from `scikit-learn`, which is already well developed and optimized:

 ```
 >>> from sklearn.tree import DecisionTreeClassifier